cym043/SmallCodeSnippets/README.md

 The SmallCodeSnippets is like the name sugests, a small collection of small code snippets 🕵️.

-Overall its just small code chunks that i created to play around alittle.
+In a nutshell, its just small code chunks that i created to play around alittle.

-If you find yourself in the urge to give me tips for anykind of code snippet, feel free to do that :^).
+If you find yourself in the urge to give me tips for anykind of code snippet, feel free to do that. :^)